 Collapsible water bottles are the answer to staying hydrated without the annoyance of bulky, crinkly bottles.
 Collapsible bottles roll flat when empty and can be easily stored away or clipped on to a bag.
 The cumulative dollars wasted on buying water bottles adds up, making this quite a thrifty gift!
 We use these Platypus water bottles which are super sturdy & come with a lid.
 (Note: avoid the cheap plasticky ones which crack & leak, as happened to our $1 versions we first had).

-9. Travel-sized toiletriesreusable toiletry sets can generally be taken as carry-on if bottles are <100ml.
+Travel-sized items are huge cost & space savers, and reusable toiletry sets can generally be taken as carry-on if bottles are <100ml.
 You'll remind yourself what a smarty pants you are during lengthy layovers when you can brush your teeth, wash your face, comb your hair, and remember that you're human again.
 Also – thrifty tip – use the smallest round containers to hold spices for a mini spice rack on the go!

 As with shoes, towels can be a major space-taker if you don't choose carefully.
 This has been our travel towel for 2+ years now and I can't recommend it enough.
 It's fast-drying, super absorbent and is extremely thin.
 It also doubles as a light blanket on cool plane rides, accompanied by my scarf “pillow”!